 There are a variety of different types of editing, some of which overlap.
 I do line editing, language editing, substantive editing, and developmental editing.
 While there is some overlap between what I do and what a copyeditor does.
 I make sure the organizational structure of the text works, the sentences flow, and the grammar is impeccable.

 I look at the document as a whole and consider organization, style, register, and tone.
 When appropriate, I may discuss goals and audience with the writer; if the text is an academic book or article, this will be obvious from the start.
 Sometimes, I coach the author along.
 I may reorganize parts of the text, rewrite sections, and change words to ensure appropriate tone or register.
 I may also flag sections for the author to rewrite, or request more detail or precision.
 I go over the flow of every sentence and paragraph.
 I make sure there are appropriate transitions between paragraphs and sections as well as between sentences.
 I provide alternative phrasing to help the author avoid language that would be perceived as sexist or as disrespectful to the subject or to a writer with an opposing view.
 I remove redundancies, fix grammatical and syntactical errors, change passive constructions to active ones, eliminate unnecessary details and add necessary ones.
 When in doubt, I flag questions for the author.
 I sometimes offer two or three possible rewrites when the meaning of a sentence is unclear.
-Through all of this, I try to maintain the author’s voice throughout the text.
+Through all of this, I work hard to maintain the author’s voice throughout the text.